jaegdschloess/RepData_PeerAssessment1/PA1_template.md

 There are a number of cases in which the number of steps is NA.
 This may introduce some bias in the data.
-We'll impute the missing steps using the average steps for that interval.
+We'll impute the missing steps using the average steps for that 5 minute interval.
 First, we'll round the mean number of steps per interval to a whole number because it seems more trouble than its worth to switch the analysis to decimal numbers.
 Next, the original data set is merged with the average steps per interval.
-Lastly, missing values are replaced with the average.
+Lastly, missing values are replaced with the average for the matching interval.

 ```r